 The application is expecting one user parameter in return from the identity provider - NameID, which must match the login name of a user in the FORM system.
 If the system cannot find the user with such login name, HTTP 401 error response will be sent to the user.

 Single Sign-On Configuration Documentation

-Below you may find the PDF documents with the full description of Single Sign-On configuration:
+Here is the PDF document with the full description of Single Sign-On configuration.